Country Guide - VAT in Spain

 Spanish VAT Registration for Domestic Businesses

-Businesses should register for VAT with the State Tax Agency within 30 days of starting their operations or before carrying out their first taxable transaction, whichever comes first.
-Voluntary VAT registration is typically unavailable in Spain, as all individuals or entities involved in taxable transactions should register for Spain VAT.
+Businesses should register for VAT with the State Tax Agency within 30 days of commencing operations or before conducting their first taxable transaction, whichever occurs first.
+Voluntary VAT registration is typically unavailable in Spain, as all individuals or entities involved in taxable transactions are required to register for Spain VAT.

-Professionals and businesses established within the Spanish VAT area who receive services from professionals or businesses not based there for which they are considered taxable persons under VAT (reverse charge mechanism),
+The same applies to professionals and businesses established within the Spanish VAT area who receive services from professionals or businesses not based there, for which they are considered taxable persons under VAT.
+This is commonly referred to as a reverse charge mechanism.

-Professionals and businesses established within the Spanish VAT area who offer services deemed to be provided in another Member State according to the location rules when the recipient of these services is the taxpayer,
+Furthermore, professionals and businesses established within the Spanish VAT area who offer services deemed to be provided in another EU country according to the location rules when the recipient of these services is the taxpayer, and legal entities not engaged in business or professional activities but who make intra-EU acquisitions of goods subject to VAT, are subject to the same rules.

 Spanish VAT Registration for Foreign Businesses